 Kimberly, for her part, is delighted.
 She hated her uncle’s girlfriend.
 Nothing would please her more if her mother and her “uncle” were to fall in love.

 But keep in mind, Nick still doesn’t remember who Merry is.
 He wants to know more about Kimberly’s parentage.
-The story of Merry having a summer-fling with a young man who pledged to keep in touch but never did resonates with Nick.
+The story of Merry having a summer fling with a young man who pledged to keep in touch but never did sounds familiar.

 Final Analysis of Merry Christmas

 The trio comes together as a family in the unity of Christmas.
-The ending of Merry Christmas was super sweet.
+The ending of Emma Darcy’s Merry Christmas was super sweet.
 It’s the kind of story that makes you believe in miracles.

-I initially gave this 3 1/2 stars, added an extra 1/2 star for its wonderfully corny and uplifting Holiday spirit.
+I initially gave this 3 1/2 stars but added an extra 1/2 star for its wonderfully corny and uplifting Holiday spirit.

 This post may contain affiliate links.
 As an Amazon Associate, Sweet Savage Flame earns a small percentage from qualifying purchases.